TeachingOW/micro-bookstore/README.md

 have never programmed in JavaScript, because our guide includes the code snippets you need to copy into the system.

-To simplify execution and understanding, no databases or external services are used.
+To simplify execution and understanding, neither databases nor external services are used.